 - Helicopter flips and microlight flights over the Falls.

 - Seasonal white-water rafting: at least 18 rapids, some hitting Grade 5.

 - Seasonal swimming in Devil’s Pool, right on the edge of the Falls.

 - Take one last safari with a day-trip to Chobe or Hwange National Parks.

 Plenty to See and Do for Every Traveller

 When you need to relax, Victoria Falls has plenty to offer, both in Victoria Falls Town on the Zimbabwean side and in Livingstone on the Zambian side.
-It’s a truly multi-generational destination: those interested in animals can head off to see habituated elephants (please read this important information about ethical animal encounters) and a famous orphaned cheetah named Sylvester.
+It’s a truly multi-generational destination: those interested in animals can head off to see habituated elephants (please read this important information about ethical animal encounters).
 History and culture buffs will have a lot to learn and foodies can try traditional African meals – you can even learn to drum and dance the traditional way!

 - Take high tea at the hotel where a young Queen Elizabeth II stayed.

 - Enjoy a lavish dinner on a steam train.

 - Watch elephants and hippos on a sunset cruise.